opsone-ch/documentation/www/services/website.md

 ```

-## More options

-There are many more things to configure, for example

-   * manage SSH access keys
-   * add additional services (Varnish, Memcache, Redis, many more)

 ## Delete website

 Warning: This feature is currently work in process.
 By now, please contact us to delete a site